Media strategy for

 SocialScience • Philadelphia

-Primary client contact for Stride Health, a leading ACA health insurance exchange, and io.net, a Web3 decentralized computing platform.
+Primary client contact for Stride Health, a leading ACA health insurance exchange, io.net, a Web3 decentralized computing platform, and NewDays.ai, an AI-powered cognitive health platform treating mild cognitive impairment and dementia.
 Developed cross-channel strategies integrating SEO, paid media, and content.
 Built measurement and optimization infrastructure using GA4, Adobe, and Tableau.

 ACA/Medicare Health Insurance Web3 Analytics